This Health Fact will tell you how to care for yourself at home after hip arthroscopy.

 You will have a follow up visit at one of the sports medicine clinics in 10-14 days.
 Your stitches will be removed at that visit.

 You may also get an anti-inflammatory medicine, such as naproxen or indomethacin to help with pain and swelling.
-You will take these for six weeks after surgery.
+You will take these for four to six weeks after surgery.